Locum Tenens Physician Malpractice Coverage & Risk Management

 Locum tenens arrangements offer benefits for both healthcare facilities and physicians.
 For the facilities, filling staffing gaps with locums is a way to prevent revenue loss, ensure patients receive necessary care and take pressure off existing staff.
 For physicians who work locum tenens, the assignments offer supplemental income, flexible scheduling and the opportunity to gain new experience.

 Of course, locum tenens arrangements are just as beneficial for patients.
-By filling in for absent physicians, locum tenens physicians help ensure patients have access to the care they need, when they need it.
+By filling in for absent physicians, locum tenens doctors help ensure patients have access to the care they need, when they need it.

 The Basics of Locum Tenens Malpractice Insurance